LuiseRauer/MicrobIEM/README.md

 ## 3. Usage

 ### Prepare your data
-MicrobIEM requires two files as input data: a feature file and a meta file.
-The two files can be formatted in a wide range of data types (see below).
+MicrobIEM requires two files as input data: a feature file and a metafile.
+The two files can be formatted in various data types (see below).
 You can see an example of the required format in the folder /MicrobIEM-main/MicrobIEM/Test-Data ([here](https://github.com/LuiseRauer/MicrobIEM/blob/main/MicrobIEM/test-data)) on Github.
-You can also directly download the test data in .txt format from the [OSF platform](https://osf.io/xvbef/).
+You can also download the test data in .txt format from the [OSF platform](https://osf.io/xvbef/).

 #### Featurefile
-The feature file can be an OTU table or an ASV table, and contains sequenced read counts for each sample.
+The feature file can be an OTU table or an ASV table and contains sequenced read counts for each sample.
 It should be a tab-, comma-, or space-separated .csv/.tsv/.txt file.
-The first column must be called "OTU_ID" and must contain unique names of features.
-The next columns start with the name of each sample.
-The last column must be called "Taxonomy" and contain information on taxonomic classification, with taxonomic levels separated by semicolon.
+The first column must be called "OTU_ID" and contain unique names of features.
+The following columns start with the name of each sample.
+The last column must be called "Taxonomy" and contain information on taxonomic classification, with taxonomic levels separated by semicolons.
 You can see an example of a correctly formatted feature file  [here](https://github.com/LuiseRauer/MicrobIEM/blob/main/MicrobIEM/test-data/MicrobIEM_test-data_featurefile.txt) or download it directly from the [OSF platform](https://osf.io/5w4ve).

 <img src="MicrobIEM/man/03_Featurefile.png"/>